-First of all, we started with a sleep training method known as cry it out (with any sleep training method, you really want to start at around 3 months at the earliest).
-It’s not nearly as bad as it sounds, and I was initially very much against it until my husband and I were at our wits end with not having any sleep.
+First of all, we started with a sleep training method known as cry it out (with any sleep training method, you want to start at around 3 months at the earliest).
+It’s not nearly as bad as it sounds, and I was initially very much against it until my husband and I was at our wits end with not having any sleep.
 My mother-in-law came for a visit, and she had us put her down in her crib, rub her back for a second, and then leave the room after saying, “I love you.”
 We wouldn’t ever let her get out of control.
 If the crying went on for more than 5 minutes or so, we would go in and give her some attention and comfort and leave again.
 For the following night, we would do the same thing, but we would wait maybe a minute or two longer before going back into her room and comforting her.
 You know what?
 On the third night or so, we’d put her down, and she’d fall asleep without a peep.
 For more information on the cry it out method, click here.

 We also used a bedtime routine to help “prepare” her for bed.
 We’d give her a bath, turn down the lights, and read her a story.
 We loved reading these books to her:

 We’d also turn on a soother, such as this one: